 Wednesday, Nov.
 2 – The doors to the Center open at 9:30 a.m. and the Sit ‘n Be Fit exercisers and women pool players arrive ready to have a good time.
 After the exercise class, at 10:30 a.m. line dancers start kicking up their heels as they keep time with the swinging tunes.
 During the afternoon, games of canasta and other card games are played.

 Thursday, Nov.
 3 – Bring your guitar and join the free guitar lessons every Thursday at 9:30 a.m.
 At 10:30 a.m. the Zumba class starts moving again to some jazzy tunes.
 Remember, you must wear good sturdy shoes.
 Canasta and bridge players start dealing out their cards at 1:00 p.m.
 Bingo has a guest caller on Thursdays and the exciting games begin at 2:00 p.m.
 Music night musicians start tuning up their instruments at 5:30 p.m. and by 6:00 p.m. they are ready to entertain the audience with country tunes until 8:30 p.m.
 Snacks are brought in by everyone and served during the evening.

-Friday, Sept.
-2 – On Friday mornings, you can participate in the free exercise class, women’s pool, or a painting class.
-Bring your painting or crafting supplies and share your skills with the class.
-At 10:30 a.m., after the exercise class is finished warming up the room, the line dancers get in there and heat it up again with some high stepping.
-Afternoon card games will begin around 1:00 p.m.
+Friday, Nov.
+4 – Friday morning activities begin at 9:30 a.m. and include; the Sit ‘n Be Fit exercise class, women’s pool playing time, and a painting class.
+Bring your painting or crafting supplies and share your skills with the art class.
+At 10:30 a.m., line dancers arrive ready for some high stepping and sliding.
+Afternoon duplicate bridge begins at 12:15 p.m. and other card games which include canasta, begin around 1:00 p.m.
 A coed pool tournament will be held at 1:00 p.m.
 You are invited to join the fun competition.
-A puzzle is always out on the table waiting for a piece to be found.
+Stop by the puzzle table and find a piece that is hiding.